-Every year when my son's birthday comes up, I'm reminded of how I entered this industry and I figured there may be some people who don't know that story.
+Every year when my son's birthday comes up, I'm reminded of how I entered this industry and I figured there might be some people who don't know that story.
 In honor of the biggest hero in my life, my son CJ who turned nine today, I figured I'd share it on this blog for the first time.

-In 1997 I had a healthy and beautiful son named Christopher James and while I was a young mother at 20, I was really excited.
+In 1997 I had a healthy and beautiful son named Christopher James, and while I was a young mother at 20, I was really excited.
 I had no idea that two weeks later my life would completely change when my son suffered a massive infant stroke (cause remains unknown).